 - Increased Energy Levels

 Because of the drug’s extreme potency, it can possibly be difficult to stop using methamphetamine.
 Once someone does cease using methamphetamine, they may experience uncomfortable withdrawal symptoms from the dangerous drug.
-A common myth about addiction is that addicts are weak, but we know that with the right assistance and treatment, addicts can overcome.
+A common myth about addiction is that addicts are weak, but we know that with the right assistance and treatment, addicts can overcome their addiction.

 Possible methamphetamine withdrawal symptoms include: